Provost's Statement on Diversity

 - Develop target of opportunity recruitment policies (where they do not exist).
 (Target of Opportunity)

 - Collect and report data on the representation of women and underrepresented groups in the applicant pools, finalist pools and offers made for all faculty searches.
+(Search Outcomes)

 - Strengthen faculty retention through mentoring and other processes.
 (Diversity Initiative)